ibm-cloud-docs/vpc/data-security.md

 [Envelope encryption](/docs/vpc?topic=vpc-vpc-encryption-about#vpc-envelope-ecryption-byok) encrypts one encryption key with another encryption key.
 A DEK encrypts your actual data.
 The DEK is never stored.
 Rather, it's encrypted by a key encryption key.
 The LUKS passphrase is then encrypted by a root key, which creates a WDEK.
 To decrypt data, the WDEK is unwrapped so you can access the data that's stored on the volume.
 This process is possible only by accessing the root key that is stored in your KMS instance.
 Root keys in HPCS service instances are also protected by a [hardware security module (HSM)](#x6704988){: term} master key.

 You control access to your root keys stored in KMS instances within {{site.data.keyword.cloud}} by using {{site.data.keyword.iamlong}} (IAM).
 You grant access to a service to use your keys.
 You can also revoke access at any time, for example, if you suspect your keys might be compromised, or [delete your root keys](#delete-root-keys).

+VPN for VPC: Customer-provided preshared keys are encrypted before being stored in database.
+All other data VPN gateway and VPN policy configuration is encrypted at rest at the database level.

+### About customer-managed keys
+{: #about-encryption}

 For block storage volumes and encrypted images, you can rotate the root keys for more security.
 When you rotate a root key by schedule or on demand, the original key material is replaced.
 The old key remains active to decrypt existing resources but can't be used to encrypt new ones.
 For more information, see [Key rotation for VPC resources](/docs/vpc?topic=vpc-vpc-key-rotation).